cthoyt/cthoyt.github.io/about.md

 That work evolved into my master's thesis on the development of a general framework for hypothesis generation using knowledge assembly approaches in networks and systems biology.
-I continued my work during my Ph.D. at Fraunhofer SCAI to bridge the gap between systems biology and cheminformatics for mechanistically informed patient stratification, drug identification, and drug repurposing.
+I continued my work during my Ph.D. at Fraunhofer to bridge the gap between systems biology and cheminformatics for mechanistically informed patient stratification, drug identification, and drug repurposing.
 Following my Ph.D., I had a few months to continue my work in further interfacing machine learning and knowledge graphs in the biomedical